 The only prima facie way to have all the lenders recognised as beneficiaries of a given security is to name them as holders of the secured obligations and corresponding security.
-However, this entails the need to amend the relevant agreement (or execute a new notarial deed) each time the lenders assign, buy or sell part of the loans, which is not a practical solution.
-For this reason, attempts have been made to set up alternatives and to put in place more lender-friendly solutions, as is the case where the security agent is made the registered beneficiary of the security and either benefits from a parallel debt or is made contractually bound to assign the secured obligations to all the lenders prior to enforcement of the security.
-Other alternatives include having the entire lending syndicate registered as secured creditors but with proper intercreditor arrangements in place (setting up the rules for action by individual creditors and for allocation of the proceeds of security enforcement).
+However, this entails the need to amend the relevant agreement (or execute a new notarial deed and registration, if applicable) each time the lenders assign, buy or sell part of the loans, which is not a practical solution.
+For this reason, attempts have been made to set up alternatives and to put in place less burdensome solutions, as is the case where the security agent is made the registered beneficiary of the security and either benefits from a joint and several creditor status or a parallel debt or is made contractually bound to assign the secured obligations to all the lenders prior to enforcement of the security.